 A 4-Week Program Changed Portugal’s Research Ecosystem

-Portugal faced a challenge: turning research into startups and spinoffs to drive economic growth and innovation.
-The “From Portugal to the World: Innovation-to-Business Journey” program addressed this need.
+Portugal faced a challenge: how could the country turn research into startups and spinoffs to drive economic growth and innovation?
+The “From Portugal to the World: Innovation-to-Business Journey” program was Actionworks answer.

 The Challenge: Moving from Research to Market

 Portuguese research institutions produced high-quality work but struggled to commercialize it.
-The UT-Austin Portugal Program, in partnership with the Fundação para a Ciência e a Tecnologia (FCT), recognized that researchers needed entrepreneurial skills to create market-ready products and services from their innovations.
+The UT-Austin Portugal Program, in partnership with the Fundação para a Ciência e a Tecnologia (FCT) and the Cockrell School of Engineering at the University of Texas at Austin, recognized that researchers needed entrepreneurial skills to create market-ready products and services from their innovations.
 They reached out to Actionworks and we set about designing a program to meet their needs.

 The Approach: Practical Entrepreneurship Education